ArkadiusDS/NLP-Labs/README.md

 Students are required to fine-tune BERT on the **CoAID dataset** as part of the **Assignment.ipynb** notebook.

+### Explanation of each directory
+- `data/`: Datasets for fake news detection.
+- `Prompting/`: Contains notebooks for prompting and directory with results from running Prompting-with-LLMs.ipynb notebook.
+- `Lab-Fine-Tuning/`: Contains notebooks and files for fine-tuning BERT lab.

 ## Setup
 To set up the environment, install **uv** with one of the following methods: